This baked panko crusted lingcod is coated in Dijon mustard and seasoned Panko breadcrumbs. Serve it with an easy, homemade tahini sauce.

 It's been a year of enjoying lots of tasty fish on our menu.

-Ever since we signed up with Sitka Salmon Shares, a community supported fishery in Alaska, our freezer has been well-stocked with all sorts of fish — some that we were familiar with, and some that were new discoveries.
+Ever since we signed up for a community supported fishery, our freezer has been well-stocked with all sorts of fish — some that we were familiar with, and some that were new discoveries.

 Lingcod fell into the category of less familiar fish.
 I researched options for cooking it, and ended up with a delicious pan-seared lingcod with lemon caper sauce.
 I also enjoyed it baked and served with a tomato caper sauce.